 Dr. Espinosa directs a diverse research program both at the Department of Pharmacology and the Linda Crnic Institute, with an emphasis on understanding how gene networks control cell behavior and organismal function.
 Their two main focus areas are cancer biology and Down syndrome.
 To learn more about the research projects in the Espinosa lab and read their publications, please visit their website here.

-In his role as the Associate Director for Science, Dr. Espinosa works in collaboration with all the scientists in the Institute, both in the intramural and extramural programs, to identify research priority areas, promote collaborations within and outside the Institute, facilitate interactions with the clinical care operations at the Sie Center for Down Syndrome, facilitate adoption of new technologies, and advance the research mission of the Institute in the national and international arenas.
+In his role as the Associate Director for Science and now as the Executive Director, Dr. Espinosa works in collaboration with all the scientists in the Institute, both in the intramural and extramural programs, to identify research priority areas, promote collaborations within and outside the Institute, facilitate interactions with the clinical care operations at the Sie Center for Down Syndrome, facilitate adoption of new technologies, and advance the research mission of the Institute in the national and international arenas.